 In most cases, you get to determine whether you treat an item as a short life asset.
 But, you cannot include:

 You should pool together large numbers of very similar items (e.g. crockery items in a restaurant).
 But, there are special rules for the disposal of assets (e.g. the pool ends when you sell it).
-Thus, you claim capital allowances over a shorter period.
+In this case, you would claim capital allowances over a shorter period.

-Note: Move the balance into the main pool in the next accounting period or tax year if the item is still getting used after 8 years.
+Note: Move the balance into the main pool in the next accounting period or tax year if the item is still getting used after eight (8) years.